heisenware/vrpc-js/docs/protocol.md

 2. VRPC generates an MQTT client ID like so:

     ```xml
-    vrpca<agentInstance>X<random>
+    va3<agentInstance>
     ```

-    where `<agentInstance>` reflects the first 13 chars of an md5 hash composed out of domain and agent and random being composed of 4 chars.
+    where `<agentInstance>` reflects a 20 characters long hash generated out of domain and agent name.

 3. VRPC **publishes** the (retained) agent info message: